 - Barefoot Running…is not the cure

 - The Most Effective Approach to Diet for Runners

 - A Challenge and Gift For You…

 How Would Just 2-3 Insights Impact Your Running?

 Any course is only as good as what you do with it.
 So of course, taking action is mandatory.

-If you plan to read each day’s lesson and do nothing, then I honestly don’t want you as a member of the SR Boot Camp.
+If you plan to read each day’s lesson and do nothing, then this program is not right for you.